 Happy New Year: Felice Anno Nuovo!
 Stay near the Colliseum with the Radisson Blu Es.
 Hotel, Rome.

 Paris’ réveillon de la Saint-Sylvestre

-But there is much more to Paris then just fireworks and people.
+But there is much more to Paris then just fireworks.
 On New Year’s Day, the Champs Élysées is once again the place to be, this time for the Grande Parade de Paris.
 Bands and musicians from across the world gather to form a grandeur parade through the street, completely free of charge.

 Happy New Year: Bonne Année!
 Pamper yourself at one of Radisson Blu’s Paris hotels.

 Magical Madrid is a highlight for travelers on the lookout for a festive night all year round.
 If you’re so lucky as to be in the city for New Year’s Eve then you are in for a night to remember.
 Nochevieja, as it’s called in Spanish, is a night where you choose your own adventure.
 Madrid can offer everything from expensive and glamorous gala events to free street parties.
 No matter where you celebrate, all revelers will gather at the main square Puerta del Sol to welcome the new year.
 Here the Spaniards eat 12 grapes in 12 seconds, which is a tradition said to bring luck and fortune to you in the coming year.

 After you’ve eaten your grapes and your prosperous new year is in hand, it’s time to keep on celebrating into the night.
 Pop open a bottle of cava, Spain’s best bubbles, and find a dance partner.
 Even though many Spaniards start their night at home, many take to the clubs and bars to celebrate later.

 Happy New Year: ¡Feliz año nuevo!
 Make the Radisson Blu Hotel, Madrid Prado your base for all the partying.